microcks/microcks/README.md

 Microcks is a platform for turning your API and microservices assets - *OpenAPI specs*, *AsyncAPI specs*, *Postman collections*, *SoapUI projects* - into live mocks in seconds.

+It also reuse these assets for running compliance and non-regression tests againts your API implementation.
+We provide integrations with *Jenkins*, *Tekton* and many others through a simple CLI.

 ## Getting Started